fallahn/xygine/tutorial/part_4/readme.md

 That's all it takes to create a new message.
-Note that `postMessage()` exists in all `System` classes, and takes the event data type (`BallEvent` in this case) as the template parameter. `MessageID::BallMessage` is passed as a parameter so that the data can be correctly identified by any message handler that may receive it.
+Note that `postMessage()` exists in all `System` classes, and takes the event data type (`BallEvent` in this case) as the template parameter. `MessageID::BallMessage` is passed as a function parameter so that the data can be correctly identified by any message handler that may receive it.
 The function returns a pointer to the newly created message so that any information about the event can be filled out.